 DAVID (voice over): Something like that.
 I mean, however hard you try it stays so difficult to get away from your own habits.
 Even the way we talk to these people, the way we treat them...

 The camera has panned down to show in CU David has shaved both photos.

 DAVID (voice over): ...it's mistaken.
 I mean, how do you get their confidence?
 Do you know?

 ROBERTSON (laughing, voice over): Well, it's like this Mr. Locke.
 You work with words, images, fragile things.
 I come with merchandise, concrete things.
 They understand me straightaway.

 The camera pans down to show David putting glue in the passport book.

-And on one level the story is about Locke's problems as a journalist and Robertson's relationship as a gun runner with the guerrillas but there is another level here and it has nothing to do with a country as a political unit and the strife within it.
+On one level the story is about Locke's problems as a journalist and Robertson's relationship as a gun runner with the guerrillas, but there is another level here and it has nothing to do with a country as a political unit and the strife within it.
 Instead there is a spiritual-psychic level, on one's understanding of self, one's comprehension of nature, of the environment.
 There is something even more mysterious than the story of the gunrunner...and Locke is wondering how to build a dialogue with it, to gain its confidence...as if how to make the men who live in the desert speak.